MirageNet/Mirage/doc/docs/analyzers/MIRAGE1301.md

 Types that can be auto-weaved include simple structs or non-generic classes that have a public/internal parameterless constructor and contain only serializable fields.

-Note that internal fields are ignored by the Weaver during serialization, so they do not cause serialization errors even if their type is not serializable.
+Note that internal fields and those marked with `[NonSerialized]` are ignored by the Weaver during serialization, so they do not cause serialization errors even if their type is not serializable.

 ---